 - Less crowded than nearby resorts, which means few lift lines and longer lasting powder.

-- There are several accommodation bases.
+- There are several accommodation bases to choose from.
 Beaver Creek Village is the main base area.
-Staying in Riverfront or Arrowhead areas does have direct access to the mountain but it is a longer commute.

 - Beaver Creek lives up to its tagline of “Not Exactly Roughing It” and budget accommodation options are limited.